In re Dube: Facts

 Subject to the Black Urban Areas Consolidation Act, unemployed black men could be declared "idle persons" in certain circumstances and with certain exceptions.
 The general rule was that, although capable of being employed, such persons must have had no lawful employment "for a total of 122 days or more during the past year."
-The court detailed the modus operandi as follows:
+The court detailed the application of the rule as follows:

 An official who has reason to believe that you belong to the class of "idle persons" may arrest you at any time and in any place outside a special "Bantu" area.
 You are then brought before a commissioner of the Department of Plural Relations and Development.
 He calls on you to give a "good and satisfactory account" of yourself, whatever that may be.
 Unless you do manage to do so, he formally declares you to be an "idle person".
 Nobody is required to prove that you match the definition.
 You must prove you do not.

 A commissioner had so declared one Jabulani Sydney Dube, twenty-four years old and living on welfare in Lamontville with his mother.
 The commissioner had ordered his removal to and detention in a farm colony, unless he found employment within thirty days or left Durban of his own accord within 35.